AIRLab-POLIMI/scout_nav2/README.md

-# scout_nav2

-AgileX Scout robot for navigation with Nav2, in the context of mobile manipulation - ROS2
+# AgileX Scout Navigation with Nav2 and Simulation with Ignition Gazebo v6 (Fortress)

+Autonomous navigation using the AgileX Scout mobile wheeled robot using NAV2 & ROS2

-Author: Simone Giampà
+Author: __Simone Giampà__

-Project realized at Politecnico di Milano as Master's Thesis in Computer Science and Engineering
+Project realized at __Politecnico di Milano__ as part of my Master's Thesis project

+Master's Degree in: __Computer Science and Engineering__

 Academic Year: 2023/2024

 ## Description

-This repository contains the configuration files and launch files for the navigation of the AgileX Scout robot with Nav2.
-It also contains the configuration files for the simulation of the robot in Gazebo.
+This repository contains the configuration files and launch files for performing autonomous navigation eith the AgileX Scout robot using Nav2.
+It also contains the configuration files for the simulation of the robot in Ignition Gazebo v6 (Fortress).

 ## Installation